SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/CurlCommand.md

 The `CurlCommand` node invokes the system `curl` binary inside a workflow.
 Arguments are supplied as a JSON list and passed to curl directly with `shell=False`.
-There is no shell parsing, no glob expansion, and no environment-variable expansion done by the node itself — each argument is treated as a literal string after Wilmer's own variable substitution runs.
+There is no shell parsing, no glob expansion, and no environment-variable expansion done by the node itself; each argument is treated as a literal string after Wilmer's own variable substitution runs.
 The node spawns curl via `subprocess.Popen` and streams its output, so the response body can be bounded in-process (see `maxResponseBytes`).